HTTP-RPC/Lima/README.md

 <img src="README/hello-world.png" width="250px"/>

+The complete source code for this example can be found [here](LimaTest/GreetingViewController.swift).

 Lima requires iOS 16 or later.

 # Lima Classes
 Auto layout in UIKit is implemented via layout constraints, which, while powerful, are not particularly convenient to work with.
 To simplify the process, Lima provides a set of view classes whose sole responsibility is managing the size and position of their respective subviews.
 These classes use layout constraints internally, allowing developers to easily take advantage of auto layout while eliminating the need to manage constraints directly:

-* `LMRowView` - arranges subviews in a horizontal line
+* `LMRowView` - arranges subviews in a horizontal line, optionally aligning to baseline
-* `LMColumnView` - arranges subviews in a vertical line
+* `LMColumnView` - arranges subviews in a vertical line, optionally aligning nested elements to a grid
 * `LMAnchorView` - anchors subviews to one or more edges

 Additionally, the `LMSpacer` class can be used to create fixed or flexible space between other views.